 In this article, we’ll discuss the top 8 vibrato pedals in the world.
-We’ll focus on 5 dedicated vibrato pedals and 3 general modulation pedals with superb tremolo functionality.
+We’ll focus on 5 dedicated vibrato pedals and 3 general modulation pedals with superb vibrato functionality.

 The top 5 best dedicated vibrato pedals for guitar and bass are: